 See some amazing art.
 The Rhode Island School of Design is one of the best art schools in the country and it’s also home to the RISD Museum, a sprawling art history resource for students and the public alike.
 The museum’s collection consists of over 100,000 paintings, photographs, sculptures, prints, drawings and more.
 On a tour of the RISD Museum, you can see works from artists like Monet, Picasso and Andy Warhol, as well as works by local Rhode Island artists.

 If you’ve worked up an appetite, you can head on over to the Hope Street Farmers Market for some of the freshest ingredients out there.
-Every Saturday and Wednesday from May through October, the Hope Street Farmers Market takes over Lippitt Park.
-While you shop for fresh, locally sourced meat and produce, you can enjoy live music from some local musicians.
-If you’re still in the mood for fresh finds once winter arrives, head indoors to the Pawtucket Wintertime Farmers Market, just over the Providence line.
+Every Saturday from May through October, the Hope Street Farmers Market takes over Lippitt Park.
+While you shop for fresh, locally sourced meat and produce, you can enjoy live music from local musicians.
+If you’re still in the mood for fresh finds during the winter, head indoors to the Farm Fresh Winter Market, located in a brand-new building in the city’s Valley neighborhood.
 The market runs from November through April.

 Whether you have Ivy League dreams or not, a visit to Brown University is a must.
 Providence is, after all, a college town.
 Brown offers self-guided tours of its historic College Hill campus, as well as student-guided tours for those who might hope to attend one day.
 On your visit to Brown, you can see the John Hay and John Carter Brown Libraries, the Haffenreffer Museum of Anthropology and the famous Van Wickle Gates.
 Don’t forget to visit Thayer Street, a playground for locals and students filled with tons of indie and ethnic restaurants, an art house cinema, the Brown Bookstore, vintage stores and more.